khiner/flowgrid/README.md

 # FlowGrid

 FlowGrid is an immediate-mode interface for [Faust](https://github.com/grame-cncm/faust) (functional audio language) programs.
-It's backed by a persistent (as in persistent data structures) supporting constant-time navigation to any point in project history.
+The full project state is backed by a persistent (as in persistent data structures) store supporting constant-time navigation to any point in project history.

-My goal with FlowGrid is to create a framework for patching together artful interactive audiovisual programs (modular, programmable, multimodal jam boxes) by freely connecting media/data streams together (with ML models implementing stream domain conversions) in an "infinitely" zoomable grid-organized node editor, with extensive I/O and controller support (especially grid-based MIDI controllers).
-This is a long-term passion project that started in 2022 (with a [previous approach](https://github.com/khiner/flowgrid_old) starting in 2019) that I hope to poke at for many years :) [Tim Exile's Flow Machine](https://youtu.be/hQbg-uHwcig) is the project's spiritual North Star 🌟

-Still in its early stages, with no supported release yet - expect things to be broken!

-_Note: I'm still interested and committed to the project, but work is temporarily paused to focus on a [Vulkan-based 3D mesh/rigid-body-audio-model editor](https://github.com/khiner/MeshEditor)._

 Includes:
 * A from-scratch syntax aware embedded text editor with a language-complete [Faust tree-sitter grammar](https://github.com/khiner/tree-sitter-faust) for editing LLVM JIT-compiled Faust